Tour 1: Every Endemic in The Lesser Antilles (plus optional extension to Trinidad)

 Islands we will visit on this tour: Barbados, St. Lucia, Martinique, Dominica, Guadeloupe, Antigua, Barbuda, Montserrat, St. Vincent, Grenada, (Trinidad)

-April 13th - April 28th 2019: there are currently 5 spaces remaining on this trip.
+April 13th - April 28th 2019: there are now only 2 spaces remaining on this trip.
 Please click here to contact us and express your interest.

 All of our tours offer terrific photo opps (click on image to scroll): Barbados is home to a number of regional indigenous species such as this glorious Antillean Crested Hummingbird (photo ©Sam Barone); The island also boasts a number of prime birding habitats - this nesting colony in Graeme Hall Nature Sanctuary is the first for Little Egret documented in the western hemisphere; The immaculately maintained boardwalk of G.H.N.S. meanders through the heart of the mangrove wetland; Barbados is renowned for it's beautiful beaches; Numerous species of dragonfly such as the Spot-tailed Dasher frequent secluded lily ponds on the island (photo ©David Petts); Caribbean Martins breed on the island (photo © Yves-Jacques Rey-Millet)